A healthy pipeline helps you meet sales targets.

 And here’s what generally happens to your metrics when you do that:

-Many teenagers want a Ferrari and may even feel they need one, but the Italian car maker largely ignores this enthusiastic consumer segment in favor of a highly niche market they can do business with.
+Many teenagers want a Ferrari and may even feel they need one, but the Italian car maker largely ignores this enthusiastic consumer segment in favor of a highly niche market they can do business with, this is figuring out your top prospect definition, which is just selling smart

 On the other hand, individuals and organizations who are unaware your product or service even exists might eventually turn out as long-term customers.